osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/templates-tab.md

 * **Tag:** Creates and updates PI tags, specifying how they are named and what data is written to them.
 * **Link:** Associates event frames from one interface to another.

+**Note:** When multiple property and recipe templates are defined that can set the same event frame attribute value using the same event, property templates take precedence.
+The following precedence order is observed for conflicting properties that set the same event frame attribute value:

+1. Property templates
+2. Default Recipe Property templates
+3. Recipe Property templates

 The following sections provide details about the specific types of templates.